 |Fracture of thyroid cartilage||Avoid an oversized tube.|

 As cricothyroidotomy is usually performed as an emergency airway procedure of last resort, patients receiving them tend to be critically ill.
-Unsurprisingly, one US study showed that only 27% of trauma patients receiving prehospital cricothyroidotomy survived to hospital discharge but 62% survived to emergency department admission, indicating reasonable utility as a holding emergency airway.
+Unsurprisingly, one study from the USA showed that only 27% of trauma patients receiving pre-hospital cricothyroidotomy survived to hospital discharge but 62% survived to emergency department admission, indicating reasonable utility as a holding emergency airway.
 Amongst longer-term survivors, good functional status is unusual, with frequent neurological disability.

 Further reading & references